 If your partner spends with zero awareness of how much comes in and goes out, you need to make it relatable to them.
 For example if they’re a foodie who loves to eat out at new restaurants, you could say ‘when you spend this much eating out everyday, there’s no money left to pay the energy bills and the power will be cut off’.

-If you choose to confront money issues directly in your relationships and friendships, you will create stronger connections.
-The more people willing to talk about money and finances our wider communities will benefit.
+If you choose to confront money issues directly in your relationships and friendships, you’ll create stronger connections and you won’t compromise yourself in the meantime.